junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — Ms. Velazquez moved to suspend the rules and pass the bill.
 - 2007-06-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6623)
 - 2007-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6623)
+- 2007-06-19 — Received in the Senate.
+- 2007-06-20 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-06-21 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 217.